Skip to Content

 ● Locate the Tank:

-The gas tank in most mowers is usually located on a side on or at the back.
+The gas tank in most mowers is usually located on the side or at the back.
 The gas tank is covered and hidden in some mowers and has to be found under a cover or from a symbol.

 ● Remove the Cap:

 Mostly, the cap is removed by rotating it counter-clockwise.
-In some cases, the cap is locked in place, or a key is needed to open it.
+Sometimes, the cap is locked in place, or a key is needed to open it.

 ● Fill Up: